pertusa/programming2/memory/memory.md

 The easiest way to assign a memory address to a pointer is using the **operator &** to set the address of a static variable.
 This way, we can use a pointer to read or modify an existing variable value as if it were the same variable.
 Memory locations are determined by the operating system and it is possible that variables' addresses may be different during repeated runs of a program.

-> Now you should understand why are we use ```&``` in C++ to pass a variable by reference: in this case, we are passing the memory address to the function, therefore those changes in the variable value inside the function will remain after the function ends.
+> Now you should understand why we use ```&``` in C++ to pass a variable by reference: in this case, we are passing the memory address to the function, therefore those changes in the variable value inside the function will remain after the function ends.

 With the **operator \*** we access to the **contents** of the memory address that a pointer has.
 For using this operator, we need to be sure that it points  to a valid memory address.